How Bankruptcy May Affect Your 401k Retirement Savings

 Before we get into whether or not you can declare bankruptcy and still keep your 401k, let’s review the basics.

-In a Chapter 7 bankruptcy, the trustee cannot sell property for the benefit or creditors if that property is not part of the bankruptcy estate or is exempt.
-Neither can such property be taken account when calculating how much you must repay creditors in a Chapter 13 bankruptcy.
+In a Chapter 7 bankruptcy, the bankruptcy trustee cannot sell property for the benefit of creditors if that property is not part of the bankruptcy estate or is exempt.
+This includes retirement accounts like 401(k)s and IRAs, which are generally protected under federal and state laws.
+Neither can such property be taken into account when calculating how much you must repay creditors in a Chapter 13 bankruptcy.

 Fortunately for those declaring bankruptcy, there are many exemptions.
 Many people lose no property at all when they declare a Chapter 7 bankruptcy.
 Of course, that depends on your individual circumstances.

-Most 401ks Are Not Property of the Bankruptcy Estate
+Most Retirement Accounts Are Not Property of the Bankruptcy Estate

 Under federal law, retirement accounts qualified under the Employee Retirement Income Security Act (ERISA) are generally not part of the bankruptcy estate.
 Once again, that means the trustee has no control over them and cannot use the funds to pay your creditors.
 ERISA-qualified accounts are not taxable and are protected from creditors by transfer restrictions.
 To be clear, an ERISA-qualified 401k can’t be used to pay your creditors under federal law.